junh1024/junh1024-Documents/Music/How to make (good) mashups V2.md

 Chord theory
 ---
 Knowing music theory is not required to do mashups, but it may help you to make mashups faster & better.
 This guide uses my [Shorthand Relative Chord Notation System](https://github.com/junh1024/junh1024-Documents/blob/master/Music/Shorthand%20Relative%20Chord%20Notation%20System.md#shorthand-relative-chord-notation-system) so please read that beforehand.
-Sometimes you may need to pitchshift loops to get the right chord, because the wanted chord is not available in the original.
+We assume you have/can chop up your instro into clips/bars of chords.
+Sometimes you may need to pitchshift clips to get the right chord, because the wanted chord is not available in the original.

 Say you have chords 1,2,4,5,6 but you want a 3.
 Since 3 is minor, you know to pick 2/6 (which are minor) & shift to make a 3.
 But if you wanted a 3M, you'll need to pick from the major chords of 1,4,5.